 13+ Common Entrance Exam and SEN support – English

-As well as tutoring Alex for his upcoming Spanish exams, it was important to support him with his organisation and to encourage a mindful and positive attitude around his work, considering the timecrunch we were working under.
-He needed help developing all four core skills (speaking, listening, writing, reading) on a time crunch ahead of the GCSE AQA Spanish examinations.
-On top of this, Alex needed help prepping for the controlled assessment, which needed to be planned urgently.
-Despite the narrow time frame, it became my priority to ensure Alex was absolutely ‘crystal clear’ on the grammar topics covered in class, before I decided to teach more challenging grammatical aspects of Spanish that hadn’t been covered thoroughly, especially the use of the subjunctive (typically required for the A/A* grade).
+As well as tutoring Alex for his upcoming Spanish exams, it was important to support him with his organisation and to encourage a mindful and positive attitude around his work, considering the short timeframe we had.
+Despite this, it became my priority to ensure Alex was absolutely ‘crystal clear’ on the grammar topics covered in class, before I decided to teach more challenging grammatical aspects of Spanish that hadn’t been covered thoroughly, especially the use of the subjunctive (typically required for the A/A* grade).
 Though rigorous and structured, we combined these sessions with a lot of creativity.
 Alex particularly enjoyed activities that involved listening to Spanish music to master the use of the subjunctive.
 Alex achieved a final A* in his examinations and is now studying Spanish at A level!

 GCSE French (OCR)